 - The OVERALL results of their picks year after year,

-Why Did I Write this Review?
+Why Did I Write This?

 My story is probably not too different from yours.
 I watched my parents work their a** off (excuse my French).
 They each worked 50+ hours a week to give our family the best lifestyle they could.
 Unfortunately, my father passed away six years ago just after his 65th birthday.
 He worked hard his whole life and planned to enjoy his retirement, but he died within months of retiring.
-My dad’s death taught be a valuable lesson–I need to start building my personal wealth NOW so I can retire early and ENJOY my retirement.
+My dad’s death taught me a valuable lesson–I need to start building my personal wealth NOW so I can retire early and ENJOY my retirement.

 To save YOU a lot of time here is a summary of what I learned…

 - The SECOND lesson I learned is that you must take action.
-Reading, thinking, and talking do NOT build wealth; investing builds wealth.
+Reading, thinking, and talking does NOT build wealth; investing builds wealth.
 So the sooner you start investing the right way, the faster your account will grow.
 It’s all about investing a little each month, and the power of compounding.
 So stop thinking about investing and start investing NOW!
 You will be surprised how quickly your portfolio grows.

 Eventually, I did find a stock service that was able to consistently outperform the stock market.
-And by ‘outperform'…..
-I am talking about consistently beating the stock market by over 60% over the last 5 years!

-As I mentioned above, just buying 20 shares of TESLA on January 2, 2020 has given me $10,000 of profits.
+As I mentioned above, just buying $1,700shares of TESLA on January 2, 2020 has given me $14,751 in profits.

-Just to be clear.
-NOT every one of the Motley Fool stock picks goes up, but they do pick a lot of stocks that DOUBLE or TRIPLE each year.
-So, on average, their stock picks the last 5 years have beat the market by over 90%.
+Just to be clear: NOT every one of The Motley Fool stock picks goes up, but they do pick a lot of stocks that have historically DOUBLED or TRIPLED in value.
+So, on average, their stocks have beaten the market by over 121%.

 So, assuming you have some cash to invest each month, and you can let the money stay invested for a few years, it certainly seems like a very safe bet.